docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 In this section, we build a three-node cluster; your cluster should probably be based on the configuration of your Docker Cloud node cluster.

-Unlike Docker Cloud, _Kubernetes only deploys work to worker nodes_; Docker Cloud deploys work to all nodes in a cluster (managers and workers).
+Whereas Docker Cloud deploys work to all nodes in a cluster (managers and workers), _Kubernetes only deploys work to worker nodes_.
 This affects how you should size your cluster.
 If your Docker Cloud node cluster was working well with three managers and two workers of a particular size, you should probably size your GKE cluster to have five nodes of a similar size.

 > To see the configuration of each of your clusters in Docker Cloud, select **Node Clusters** > _your_cluster_.